wallabyway/autodesk-tandem.github.io/API_scan.md

 ![Scan_06](./img/scan_06.png)

 The response format for /scan is an array of “things”.
 The first element is always a version, representing the format used (currently it is always “v1”).
 The array will have a return value for each corresponding "key" that was specified.
-If a the "includeHistory" flag was true, each property returned may have multiple values with a timestamp.
+If the "includeHistory" flag was true, each property returned may have multiple values with a timestamp.

 One of the most powerful versions of /scan is when you do NOT specify any specific elements.
-In this case, it will search for all elements that have given the property attached, as in the following example:
+In this case, it will search for all elements that have the given property attached, as in the following example:

 ![Scan_07](./img/scan_07.png)